Looking at life & the world

 The heart has its reason which reason does not know.

-Egoists are not incapable of logical reasoning.
-They can out-reason (and out-talk) most people.
-But what's the point?
-What are they trying to prove?
-You see, egoists do not have to prove anything because they are supremely self-confident and self-centred.
-Their life revolves around themselves, for they realises they're all that they've got.
-If they don't treat themselves well, no one else will.
+Egoists can out-talk most people.
+But what’s the point?
+You see, egoists don’t have to prove anything because they are self-confident and self-revolved (they are the centre of the cosmos).
+They realise they’re all that they’ve got, and if they don’t treat themselves well, no one else will.

-They live a detached, unruffled life, with no demands and no expectations, and thus, no disappointment.
+They live a detached, unruffled life, with no demands and no expectations, and thus, no disappointments.

-They live completely for the moment, mindful of the moment, moment to moment, for the moment is all that is authentic and meaningful.
-They don't brood over an unforgiving past or a fickle future.
+Egoists have no ego — they live completely for the moment, mindful of the moment, moment to moment, for the moment is all that is authentic and meaningful.
+Nothing lasts, so they don’t brood over an unforgiving past or a fickle future.

-A poem I studied in secondary school describes the outlook of such an individual,
+A poem I had to study in secondary school describes the outlook of such an individual,

 Thus, scorning all the cares